 Old Christmas at the Outer Banks

-Although there are Old Christmas (January 6th) observances held across the State of North Carolina, the Outer Banks region of North Carolina is best known for holding on to their Old Christmas traditions.
+Although there are Old Christmas (January 6th) observances held across the state of North Carolina, the Outer Banks region of North Carolina is best known for holding on to its Old Christmas traditions.
 Rodanthe is said to have the biggest party of all.
-Every year the community comes together for a day of festivities that include as the main attraction—oysters!
+Every year the community comes together for a day of festivities that include a main attraction—oysters!

 Rodanthe's Big Party

-The party starts at one in the afternoon with an oyster shoot.
-That is like a turkey shoot only the winners take home a half-bushel of oysters instead of a turkey.
-Oysters are roasted all day and into the evening until the revelers cannot eat another one, and then at 6 PM a chicken and pastry supper is served.
-After supper the band tunes up and the crowd enjoys music and dancing.
+The party starts at 1 PM with an oyster shoot.
+That is like a turkey shoot, only the winners take home a half-bushel of oysters instead of a turkey.
+Oysters are roasted all day and into the evening until the revelers cannot eat another one, and then at 6 PM, a chicken and pastry supper is served.
+After supper, the band tunes up and the crowd enjoys music and dancing.
 To add to the spirit of goodwill the Fairhaven United Methodist Church youth group donates treat bags for Santa to give out to the children.

 The high point of the celebration is not the appearance of Santa Claus, even though he comes to hand out the treats.
 It is the appearance of Old Buck that the Old Christmas celebrators anticipate once supper is done and the music starts.
 Based on the legend of a wild bull that terrorized the community in days gone by, the “ghost” of Old Buck has been crashing the Rodanthe Old Christmas Party at least since the 1940s.
 Old Buck comes in dancing and running around and causing a ruckus with some partiers chasing him, and sometimes tackling him to the floor.
 It’s all in fun.